microsoft/fluentui/packages/react-components/react-switch/README.md

 ### Migration Guide

-If you're upgrading to Fluent UI v9 see [MIGRATION.md](./MIGRATION.md) for guidance on updating to the latest component implementations.
+If you're upgrading to Fluent UI v9 see [MIGRATION.md](./MIGRATION.md) for guidance on updating to the latest Switch implementation.